dswesty/Laplace2D/README.md

 https://wgropp.cs.illinois.edu/usingmpiweb/  .
-The code in this repository demonstrates  how to solve the 2D Laplace equation in parallel, using the finite difference method and a simple a Jacobi iteration scheme, together the MPI message passing library to achieve a parallelism.
+The code in this repository demonstrates  how to solve the 2D Laplace equation in parallel, using the finite difference method and a simple a Jacobi iteration scheme, together with the MPI message passing library to achieve a parallelism.
 For details see "Using MPI" chapter 4.
 The solution of the Laplace equation in this case yields the temperature field for a plate heated on two boundaries.